 Three self-insurance internal service divisions are utilized to account and pay for these expenses.
 One respective division has been functioning for liability, workers compensation, and unemployment insurance.
-Departments are charged directly for all claims.
+However, beginning in Fiscal Year 2007-08 a new methodology will be used to account for these insurance costs, whereby departments will be charged directly for all claims.
 This will allow the City to more accurately track the actual departmental costs.